hasufell/hpath/hpath-io/README.md

 * unit-testing exceptions (because yes, people may rely on them)

 Note: this library was written for __posix__ systems and it will probably not support other systems.

-## Differences to 'posix-paths'

-* has a custom versions of `openFd` which allows more control over the flags than its unix package counterpart
-* adds a `getDirectoryContents'` version that works on Fd